A driving force for change

 During the late 1990s, Professor Sir George Berwick, explored how school leaders could create a learning community which retained and valued excellent practitioners and facilitated them being able to share their skills and knowledge; with the aim of raising teaching standards and improving learning outcomes for all.
 This “Teaching School” concept, encouraged fellow colleagues, Richard Lockyer and Mark Suckling, to design and developed various Teaching and Learning programmes created to raise standards and build and share knowledge.

-Their school, in which the programmes were piloted, went on to become a centre of excellence in the enhancement of teaching and pedagogical challenges, with the Improving Teacher (ITP) and Outstanding Teacher Programmes (OTP), noted as being a significant factor in this achievement.
+Their school, in which the programmes were piloted, went on to become a centre of excellence in the enhancement of teaching and pedagogical challenges, with the Improving Teacher (ITP), now known as the Creative Teacher Programme, and Outstanding Teacher Programmes (OTP), noted as being a significant factor in this achievement.
 In 2003 the school went on to be recognised by the DfE as a “Leading Edge School”

 The coaching and knowledge sharing ethos of the school extended to building relationships and creating partnerships with other schools.
 This formed the foundation of The Thinking & Learning Schools’ Alliance – later to become known as OLEVI – and provided a collaborative framework for school-to-school work and shared best practice.